iterative/dvc.org/content/docs/command-reference/remote/add.md

 Please check out
-[Setup a Google Drive DVC Remote](/doc/user-guide/setup-google-drive-remote) for a full guide on using Google Drive as DVC remote storage, including how to form `gdrive://` URLs, and high-performance/advanced setups.
+[Setup a Google Drive DVC Remote](/doc/user-guide/setup-google-drive-remote) for a full guide on using Google Drive as DVC remote storage, including how to form `gdrive://` URLs, and setups for advanced use cases.

 ```dvc
 $ dvc remote add -d myremote gdrive://root/dvc/dvcstore
 ```

-To start using a GDrive remote, just use another command that needs it and follow the instructions to connect Google Drive with DVC.
+To start using a GDrive remote, just use any command that needs it and follow the instructions to connect Google Drive with DVC.
 For example:

 ```dvc
 $ dvc add file.dat